alexfrom0815/IR-BPP/README.md

 ```

 ### performance
-We provide the packing utility performance of our method on each dataset here for quick comparision.
+We provide the packing utility performance of our method on each dataset here for quick comparison.
 We run all methods in the same environment setup with the same test sequences.
 A total of 2000 object sequences, randomly generated from each dataset, are tested.

 | Dataset            | Online | Buffered (k = 3) | Buffered (k = 5) | Buffered (k = 10) |
 |--------------------|:------:|-----------------:|-----------------:|------------------:|